scarf-sh/docs/docs/gateway.md

 $ docker pull org.docker.scarf.sh/your-org/a-container-name
 ```

 Data insights about your container's downloads can be found in your Scarf dashboard.
-From there you can also manage your gateway configuration, access controls, and more.
+From there, you can also manage your gateway configuration, access controls, and more.

 ### Configuring

 **Packages**

-Every container served through the Scarf gateway needs a corresponding _package_ entry on [scarf.sh](scarf.sh).
+Every container served through the Scarf Gateway needs a corresponding _package_ entry on [scarf.sh](scarf.sh).
 Configuration, analytics, and permissions are all done at the level of a package, or single repository. `hello-world`, `myorg/image` are all valid package entries.
-Because packages can seamlessly change their registry, hostnames (e.g. `gcr.io`)are not part of the package identifier, i.e. `myorg/image` and not `gcr.io/myorg/image`.
+Because packages can seamlessly change their registry, hostnames (e.g. `gcr.io`) are not part of the package identifier, i.e. `myorg/image` and not `gcr.io/myorg/image`.

 To create your package entry, click "New Package" in the navbar in your Scarf dashboard, or [click here](https://scarf.sh/create-package).